Prince Andrew among global figures under scrutiny after Epstein’s death

 “Prince Andrew faces new Epstein anguish,” the Daily Mail’s headline stated.

-The Sun, one of the most-read tabloids in the U.K., went with: “Prince Andrew’s paedo pal Jeffrey Epstein found hanged in jail…”
+The Sun, one of the most-read tabloids in the United Kingdom, went with: “Prince Andrew’s paedo pal Jeffrey Epstein found hanged in jail…”

 A photograph showing Epstein and Prince Andrew apparently walking in New York’s Central Park in 2010 also appeared on some of the front pages.
 NBC News was not able to independently confirm the location and date of the photograph.

-With Epstein dead, Maxwell, who is also British, was subjected to intensifying scrutiny on Sunday.
+With Epstein dead, Maxwell, who is also British, was subjected to intensifying scrutiny Sunday.

 The daughter of the late publishing mogul Robert Maxwell, she was a close friend and confidante of Epstein's after they were first romantically linked in the early 1990s, according to reports.